fybrik/fybrik/docs/BackwardCompatibility.md

 *Notes:*
 - The current implementation of controllers REST API does not support any versioning.
 The new incompatible versions will start from the "/v2" prefix, and we will assume that missing version information is the current (old) version.
 - We do not expect significant API changes.
-Most of the possible changes are covered by the Taxonomy
+Most of the possible changes are covered by the Taxonomy.
 - OpenApi [specification](https://swagger.io/specification/) includes `version` entry in the `Info`, however, the object
 > "provides metadata about the API.
 The metadata MAY be used by the clients if needed, and MAY be presented in editing or documentation generation tools for convenience."